yilangtufts/furnitureDB/README.md

 ## Overview

-This is a database project that uses PostgreSQL and Python Flask to create a web application for managing a large dataset of imaginary furniture store.
+This is a database project where PostgreSQL and Python Flask were used to create a web application for managing data of an imaginary furniture store.
 Follow the steps below to set up the database and run the project.

 ## Getting Started